qradiolink/qradiolink/README.md

 In [#67](https://github.com/qradiolink/qradiolink/issues/67) it was reported that it may be necessary to [set some cmake options](https://github.com/qradiolink/qradiolink/issues/67#issuecomment-706307297) In order for [codec2](https://github.com/drowe67/codec2) and it's freedv support to be detected properly.
 - Boost and boost-devel
 - libgnuradio-osmosdr (gr-osmosdr) built with UHD, RTL-SDR, SoapySDR, HackRF, RedPitaya or BladeRF support
-- libprotobuf, libopus, libspeexdsp, libpulse-simple, libpulse, libasound, libcodec2, libsqlite3, libjpeg, libconfig++, libvolk, libftdi, libsndfile1, qtmultimedia5-dev, libqt5multimediawidgets5, libqt5multimedia5, libqt5multimedia5 (gstreamer1.0-plugins-bad for Qt video)
+- libprotobuf, libopus, libspeexdsp, libpulse-simple, libpulse, libasound, libcodec2, libsqlite3, libjpeg, libconfig++, libvolk, libftdi, libsndfile1, qtmultimedia5-dev, libqt5multimediawidgets5, libqt5multimedia5, libqt5multimedia5 (gstreamer1.0-plugins-bad for Qt video), libzmq5
 - protoc compiler (libprotoc 2.6.1 or greater, depending on which version of libprotobuf is used)
 - SoapySDR and SoapyPlutoSDR, SoapyLMS7 are recommended as Soapy has support for many devices
 - LimeSuite: liblimesuite-dev liblimesuite20.10-1 used for LimeRFE control